Last Updated on November 13, 2020 by

 What Is The Fastest Tennis Server Ever Recorded?

-Sam Groth, an Australian, at the Challenger event in Busan on May 9, 2012, set a record of the world’s fastest serve ever made at 163.7 mph (263.4 kph).
-It was in three-match point that the bullet serve was made during his second-round match against an opponent from Belarus, Uladzimir Ignatik.
+Sam Groth, an Australian, at the Challenger event in Busan on May 9, 2012, set a record for the world’s fastest serve ever made at 163.7 mph (263.4 kph).
+It was in three match points that the bullet serve was made during his second-round match against an opponent from Belarus, Uladzimir Ignatik.
 It was only bad to know that he lost the match 4-6, 3-6.
 Rather than being a short, stocky guy, Groth is a guy with a bulky muscular build.
 He measures 6’4” (193) in height.
-His height and physique gave him both long levers and a lot of power to get high speeds through racquet.
+His height and physique gave him both long levers and a lot of power to get high speeds through racquets.
 Growth proved that his speed serves were no fluke in 2015 when he played against Federer at Wimbledon.
 We saw the footage from that match where he clocked 147 mph on serve.

 Who Are The Fastest Servers In Tennis?

-The official serve speed rankings are not maintained or even published by WTA, ATP, and ITF, but a company known as the SportsMEDIA Technology (SMT) , who has a complete dataset and have been tracking serve speed for more than two decades.
+The official serve speed rankings are not maintained or even published by WTA, ATP, and ITF, but a company known as SportsMEDIA Technology (SMT) , which has a complete dataset and has been tracking serve speed for more than two decades.

 Men’s Top 37 Fastest Serves Ever (ATP)